Gongoni Danga: Rebel stronghold

 According to Binoy Ghosh, when the Chuar rebellion started towards the end of the 18th century, the kings of Bagri were involved with the rebels, along with others like the Raja Jagannath Singh of Ghatshila and Rani Shiromani of Karnagarh.
 They were almost independent feudatory rulers in these areas until the British East India Company annexed the region in the 18th century.
 Those who served under the kings did so on a hereditary basis.
 When the East India Company attempted to force them to collect taxes on the EIC's behalf, they revolted.
 It was a mass-revolt of enormous proportions.
 Ganagani Danga was their stronghold.
 The commander of the Bagri kings, Achal Singh, was the chief.
 The well-known Bagdi sardar, Gobardhan Dikpati, was his assistant.
 However, the rebellion was eventually suppressed by the Company military by 1807.
 In the early years of the 20th century, an author from Chandrakona published a novel, Salphool about the events rebellion.

-Tourist spot
+Tourism

-As a consequence of its scenic beauty, the place has become a popular tourist spot.
-The beautiful canyon like formations attract people.
+As a consequence of its scenery, the area has become a popular tourist destination.
+The canyon-like formations also attract tourists.